-Biographical/Historical Note: Perret was the son of a French textile engraver.
+Biographical/Historical Note: Ferdinand Perret (1888-1960) was the son of a French textile engraver.
 He immigrated to the United States in 1906, settling in Los Angeles, where he worked as an artist and a paintings restorer.
 His work led him to begin serious art research, and in 1909 he established the Perret Research Library.
 For the next four decades Perret collected items for his library, with a large part devoted to the study of California art and artists.

 How to Use this Collection